 Josefina Ceron, Instituto Universitario Hospital italiano de Buenos Aires

 2Research Department.
 Instituto Universitario Hospital Italiano de Buenos Aires, Buenos Aires, Argentina., Argentina

-On the other hand, there are authors who, independently of these organizations, rely on guides such as PRISMA-S and PRESS to develop search strategies.
+On the other hand, there are authors who, independently of these organizations, rely on guides such as Preferred Reporting Items for Systematic reviews and Meta-Analyses literature search extension (PRISMA-S) and Peer Review Electronic Search Strategies (PRESS) to develop search strategies.

 In this proposal, we seek to explore and characterize how the authors of the evidence synthesis on climate change and health carry out their searches, what databases they use and the reporting methods.

-Objectives: - Identify systematic reviews indexed in Medline (PubMed) published between 2022- 2023 related to climate change and health effects. - Evaluate the reports of the search method of the selected reviews based on the criteria established in PRISMA-S. - Evaluate the search strategies reported with the PRESS guide.
+Objectives: - Identify systematic reviews indexed in Medline (PubMed) published between 2022 and 2023 related to climate change and health effects. - Evaluate the reports of the search method of the selected reviews based on the criteria established in PRISMA-S. - Evaluate the search strategies reported with the PRESS guide.